-Recovering from an untimely or unexpected financial crisis is a process that involves both a plan and an attitude shift.
-Sure, bad things can happen unexpectedly, but the way out of them is smart thinking and a strategy.
-If you find yourself facing an unexpected emergency, here's how to get out of it with ease and grace.
+Recovering from an unexpected financial crisis involves both a plan and an attitude shift.
+Sure, bad things happen unexpectedly, but the way out of them is smart thinking and a strategy.
+If you find yourself facing a money emergency, here's how to get out of it with grace.

 Too cash-strapped to get married?
 You're certainly not alone.
 According to the Census Bureau, the population of never-marrieds exceeded the number of married folk for the first time in a century.
 These days, many couples aren't necessarily choosing to forgo the wedding and marriage vows because they consider the whole convention obsolete or unnecessary—they just don't have the funds to get hitched.